What is the micro pouch?

 First of all, the pouch in ALL gastric bypass procedures is formed from the ring of muscle at the top of the stomach, the "cardia".
 Secondly "very few acid cells" is true of all gastric bypasses except the very old ones which left a bit of the stomach to digest food.
 Another name for the cardia is the LES or lower esophageal sphincter or valve because it's not really PART of the stomach.
 (Could that be why it's called a gastric bypass - because it bypasses the stomach?) ;)

 So, far as we can see, the only difference between the micropouch and the RNY pouch is size - the micro pouch is the size of a grape.
-The RNY pouch is the size of a very small egg. i.e. if gastric bypass patients have sorta no stomach, micropouch patients REALLY have no stomach.
+The RNY pouch is the size of a very small egg. i.e. if gastric bypass patients have almost no stomach, micropouch patients REALLY have no stomach.

 Some folks think not having a stomach isn't a very good idea like Dr Paul Ernsberger, Associate Professor in Case Western Medical School: